Byron Buxton Player Props: Twins vs. Mariners

 Byron Buxton At The Plate

-- In 22 games this season (28.9%), Buxton has picked up an RBI, and in 10 of those games (13.2%) he had two or more.
-He has also driven home three or more of his team's runs in four contests.
+- In 22 games this season (28.6%), Buxton has picked up an RBI, and in 10 of those games (13.0%) he had more than one.
+He has also driven in three or more of his team's runs in four contests.

+- In 33 of 77 games this season, he has scored, and nine of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.